High energy ignition: Pick-up Coils

+Ignition Coil

+In the oil filled ignition coil used with conventional ignition systems, the primary winding is wrapped around the secondary winding and the secondary winding is wrapped around the iron core.
+The HEI coil has the secondary winding wrapped around the primary winding and the primary winding is wrapped around the iron core.
+The HEI coil is not oil filled; instead, the windings are covered in an epoxy compound for protection against moisture and arc-over within the coil.

+Primary current is increased by reducing the length of wire used in the primary windings, thus reducing resistance.

+Inductance values of the primary and secondary winding are also different in the HEI coil.
+Increased secondary inductance provide a higher voltage and a longer spark duration than the conventional system.

 Upgrading

 HEI distributors are a popular swap on older GM cars originally equipped with points and condenser type ignition systems.
 The HEI system produces a more powerful spark, which allows for a wider spark plug gap for surer ignition of a fuel/air mix that may not be optimal.
 The HEI setup has also become a popular swap into non-GM vehicles.